mdancho84/mdancho84.github.io/_posts/2016-7-12-orderSimulatoR.md

 2. Products
 3. Customer-Product Interactions

-I'll briefly go through each using the `bikes data set`.
+I'll briefly go through each using the Cannondale `bikes data set`.
 If you're following along, you can access the [excel files here](https://github.com/mdancho84/orderSimulatoR/tree/master/data).
 Alternatively, you can generate your own data frames of customers, products and customer-production interactions.
 Note that the `orders.xlsx` file is what we will be generating in data frame form.
 The code below loads the three data frames.

 {% highlight r %}
+library(xlsx) # For read.xlsx() function

+# Read inputs to orderSimulatoR process
-library(xlsx)   # Used to read bikes data set customers <- read.xlsx("./data/bikeshops.xlsx", sheetIndex = 1)
+customers <- read.xlsx("./data/bikeshops.xlsx", sheetIndex = 1)
 products <- read.xlsx("./data/bikes.xlsx", sheetIndex = 1)
 customerProductProbs <- read.xlsx("./data/customer_product_interactions.xlsx",
                                   sheetIndex = 1,
                                   startRow = 15)

-customerProductProbs <- customerProductProbs[,-(2:11)]  # Remove unnecessary columns
+# Format inputs; Remove unnecessary columns
+customerProductProbs <- customerProductProbs[,-(2:11)]
 {% endhighlight %}

 ### Customers <a class="anchor" id="customers"></a>